Frequently Unasked Questions about wedding photography.

 Why do you take so many photos, but give us so few?
 Can we have all of them?

-On a typical wedding day, I will take 2-3000 photos, but the majority of those photos are taken in big bursts.
-Anytime I have a group of people in front of me, I will take 10-15 photos every time.
+On a typical wedding day, I will take about 2000 photos, but the majority of those photos are taken in big bursts.
+Anytime I have a group of people in front of me, I will take 10-15 (ahem… 30) photos every time.
 That’s because it’s really hard to get a photo of a group of people with everyone’s eyes open and their mouths closed.
 So, out of that burst of 10 photos, you’ll get 2, because in the other 8 photos people are blinking or reciting epic poetry or looking down cousin Angie’s dress or whatever they’re doing that isn’t what they should have been doing.
 It’s kind of the same for pictures of people doing anything.
 Have you ever seen a series of photos of your Uncle Raymond dancing?
 It take a few dozen shots to get that good one that doesn’t look like he’s having a seizure.
 And since it takes a bunch of time to edit all those photos, only the good photos are pulled out and edited for you.
 In the end, you get a beautiful set of perfect photos showing everyone at their best, and you don’t have to weed through a bunch of crummy ones to find them.
 That’s why professional wedding photographers are so awesome.

 What does the copyright release allow me to do with my pictures?